serfom256/gradle-composite-build/README.md

 ## Project structure:
 ```
-├── ext-lib # library from external repository
+├── ext-lib-platform # library from external repository
-│   ├── ext-lib # module, that will be published as a platform
+│   ├── ext-platform # bill of material, that will be published as a platform
 │   │   └── build.gradle.kts
 │   ├── gradle
 │   │   └── libs.versions.toml